Send cash pickups to Nigeria

 No, right now you can only transfer US Dollars (USD) to Nigeria.
 Given recent policy changes, money transfers in Naira currency have been paused for the time being.

-How much money can I send via cash pickups to Nigeria?
+How much can I send for cash pickups to Nigeria?

 You can send a maximum of USD 5,000 per transfer.